2016-2017 Undergraduate Catalog

 East Stroudsburg Normal School opened it doors on September 4, 1893.
 Today, ESU is a comprehensive university in northeastern Pennsylvania offering 58 undergraduate and 22 graduate degrees and is one of the 14 institutions in the Pennsylvania State System of Higher Education.

-The programs in the College of Education are designed to provide meaningful learning opportunities for students aspiring to enter professional careers related to education or media communication and technology.
+The programs in the College of Education are designed to provide meaningful learning opportunities for students aspiring to enter professional careers related to PK-12 teaching and rehabilitative services.
 Students are active learners in a variety of professional knowledge and performance-based preparation programs.
+Coursework is enhanced through thoughtful field experiences in all programs.

 The conceptual framework of the teacher education program focuses on the decision-making processes of teaching and learning.
-The model for ESU is Teacher Education Unit Conceptual Framework 2011: Reflective and Deliberate Decision-Makers.
+The model for ESU is Teacher Education Unit Conceptual Framework: Reflective and Deliberate Decision-Makers.

 The beginning teacher must demonstrate knowledge and skill outcomes in four broad domains: